Azure Newsletter: February 2018

-There are now more than 136 locations around the globe where Global Azure Bootcamp will take place on April 21, 2018.
+There are now more than 136 locations around the globe where Global Azure Bootcamp will take place on 21 April 2018.
 For the sixth year in a row, this event brings together local user groups and anyone with an interest in Azure to learn about and work with the newest features.
-Check out the Global Azure Bootcamp website, pin your event location to the map, or join with an existing event.
+Take a look at the Global Azure Bootcamp website, pin your event location to the map or join with an existing event.

 New web show: 5 Things